pluginized-protocols/libxbgp/docs/source/pluginizing_function.rst

 .. note::

     /* 1 \*/ The arguments are the same as VM_CALL defined above.
-It is not needed to explicitly add the return macro at the and of the body definition.
+It is not needed to explicitly add the return macro at the end of the body definition.
 The POST anchor is automatically called.

     /* 2 \*/ same as RETURN_VM_VAL but without any arguments.
 This macro is only intended to be used with void functions.